ycs77/headlessui-float/packages/headlessui-float-vue/README.md

 ### offset

-The offset of the floating element from the reference element (px)：
+The offset (px) of the floating element from the reference element:

 ```html
 <Float :offset="8">